JoeUgly/Ringfingers_Roster/README.md

 <br/><br/>
 ## Getting Started
-The simpliest way to run this program is use one of the "frozen" executables.\
+The easiest way to run this program is to use one of the "frozen" executables.\
 Windows 10: \
 Windows 11: \
-Ubuntu 19.04 Linux:
+Linux Ubuntu 19.04:

-These executables will contain the Python interpreter, the Python script, and all the dependencies.
+These executables will contain the Python interpreter, the Python script, and all the dependencies.\
+Simply place the executable file in the same folder as your videos and double click to run it.

 <br/><br/>